pmjordan/tosca-specs/tosca_2_0/events.md

   are a generalization of the `implementation artifacts` supported in TOSCA v1.x.
-Whereas TOSCA v1.x defines `primary` and `dependent` implementation artifacts, TOSCA v2.0 defines a single list of handles.
+Whereas TOSCA v1.x defines `primary` and `dependent` implementation artifacts, TOSCA v2.0 defines a single list of handlers.
 TOSCA v2.0 also supports per-handler input and output definitions.
 - If all event handlers executed succesfully, a list of `triggers` are run.
 Triggers conditionally send new events along the service